 It is expected that every resident and guest in the residence halls maintain a noise level so as to not disturb their neighbors.

 As members of the Cazenovia College and Village communities, it is essential that everyone respect the needs and rights of others in these communities.
 It is never appropriate to blast music or scream from windows.
 Audio speakers may not be pointed out of windows at any time.
-If necessary, the College may mandate round-the-clock Quiet Hours at any time during the school year [Village Commons is an exception to this policy as that building requires round-the-clock Quiet Hours in effect every day.]
+If necessary, the College may mandate 24 hour Quiet Hours at any time during the school year [Village Commons is an exception to this policy as that building requires 24/7 Quiet Hours in effect every day.]

 Can I have guests visit?